 The trout limit in New Mexico is 5 per day, including no more than 2 cutthroat trout and 2 lake trout.
 This bag limit also includes Kokanee salmon, with a total of 10 fish in possession at any time.
 However, take care as the bag limit can vary in certain locations.
 Check the latest info here.

 What are the fly fishing regulations in New Mexico?

 There are certain regulations you’ll need to follow when fly fishing in New Mexico.
-As well as bag limits for Kokanee salmon and trout, there are also area-specific regulations that vary from place to place.
+As well as bag limits for Kokanee and trout, there are also area-specific regulations that vary from place to place.
 Make sure you’re up to date on what regulations you need to abide by in your chosen fishing spot to avoid any hassle.

 How do I get a fishing license in New Mexico?

 If you need a fishing license for New Mexico, you can either buy it online from the New Mexico Department of Game and Fish, or from one of the official license vendors found all over the state.
 You can find a full list of vendors and their locations here.

 Anyone aged 12 and over will need a license to fish New Mexico waters.
 Special junior licenses are available for young people aged 12 – 17 years old.